Uploading a TMX File

 Upload a TMX file to Transifex.

 TMX (Translation Memory Exchange) is an industry-standard file format for Translation Memory.
-It lets you move TM data between systems and tools without losing any of your translations.
+It lets you move TM data between systems and tools without losing your translations.
 With TMX files, you can, for example, import the TM from a tool you used previously or from any offline translation tool you work with.

 Each project in Transifex has its own Translation Memory.
 To upload a TMX file: